Refreshing Low-Sugar Fresh Peach Sorbet with Sage is a flavorful frozen treat with an unexpected hint of garden sage and luscious summertime peaches.

 - Slice the blanched pitted peaches and add them to a food processor.

-- Pour the cooled sugar sage water into the food processor with the peach slices and process until smooth.
+- Pour the cooled infused simple syrup into the food processor with the peach slices and salt.
+Process until your desired consistency.

-- Add the peach mixture into an ice cream maker and follow the manufacturer's instructions for freezing.
+- Add the peach sorbet base into an ice cream maker and follow the manufacturer's instructions for freezing.

 - Spoon the frozen sorbet from the ice cream maker into a covered container and store until ready to serve.